geoffroy-sdp/moderation-bot-using-discord.py/README.md

 ### Installation
 - Update `config.json` With **EVERYTHING**
-    - **dev** and **admin**, are the id on discord of the dev and admin (if you dont have any admin or dev for your bot, just let them empty)
+    - **dev** and **admin**, are the id on discord of the dev and admin
 - Install the dependencies:
 - - ```pip install -r requirements.txt```